 List of Fall Vegetables to Plant in the Fall and Winter

 Pumpkins & Gourds:

-Often, Beets get a bad rap, but they are a great hearty addition to salads and many people love them when pickled.
-Beets do well in cooler temperatures and are super easy to peel, boil and can for use year round.
+Often, Beets get a bad rap, but they are a great hearty addition to salads, and many people love them when pickled.
+Beets do well in cooler temperatures and are super easy to peel, boil, and can for use year-round.

 Cabbage doesn’t like super hot areas or too much sunlight, so planting later in the summer and early fall is perfect.
 Recommended planting between 6-8 weeks before the first frost is common.
-Cabbage is great for canning cooked or as a great sauerkraut.
+Cabbage is great for canning cooked or as great sauerkraut.

 Since these take approximately 3-4 months to mature and be ready to pick, planting later in the summer or early fall is great for fall and early winter harvest.
 Cooler temperatures make Brussels Sprouts a much better flavor.

-Plant at least a month before the first frost is expected to hit for your region.
+Plant at least a month before the first frost is expected to hit your region.
 Spinach has been known to grow and flourish in temperatures as low as 20 degrees.
-Spinach loves the cooler temperatures and does better in less sunlight, so shorter fall days are perfect for stellar spinach crops.
+Spinach loves the cooler temperatures and does better in less sunlight, so shorter fall days are perfect for a stellar spinach crop.
 Since spinach can be cooked and canned or frozen, it is a great plant to grow and store for future use.

 These great fall vegetables to plant in your vegetable garden are excellent sources of your favorite nutrients.
-Not only are there a lot of great leafy green vegetables that grow well during cooler months, but these are also good for home canning or freezing to use year round.
+Not only are there a lot of great leafy green vegetables that grow well during cooler months, but these are also good for home canning or freezing to use year-round.